anniebellb/anniebellb/README.md

 How lovely of you to stop by — truly, what a treat.

 I’m a Learning Experience Designer crafting wicked experiences & products.
 From transformative learning journeys to *vibe coding*, I dabble in all things research & design.
 Currently teaching myself to bring pixels to life and occasionally speaking fluent Figma.
-Stick around for side projects, accidental breakthroughs, & the occasional moment of brilliance.
+Stick around for side projects & accidental breakthroughs.
 ### Credentials
 • Duke University & BYU
 • M.S.
 Instructional Psychology & Technology